snst-lab/cellular-automaton-webassembly/README.md

 Cellular Automaton using Web Assembly
 =============
 Cellular automaton which is a famous numerical experiment (Game of Life).
-I experimented that using Web Assembly with wasm-bindgen and web-sys crate.
+I experimented that using Web Assembly with "wasm-bindgen" and "web-sys" crate.
 >

 <br>